 A summer in Venice is a summer to remember!

-Venice is full of summer time activities: beaches and bicycles, guided tours and museums, the Biennale of Architecture, and traditional annual city festivals.
+Venice is full of summer time activities: beaches and bicycles, guided tours and museums, the Biennale of Art, and traditional annual city festivals.
 Don’t miss July’s Festa del Redentore fireworks!

 All seasons are perfect for a vacation in Venice, but summertime is surely the most fun: days are longer and there are many outdoor activities you can do.